API Reference

 Parameters:

-• tfs_file_path (pathlib.Path | str) -- Path object to the output TFS file.
-Can be a string, in which case it will be cast to a Path object.
+• tfs_file_path (pathlib.Path | str) -- Path to the output TFS file.

 • headers_dict (dict) -- Headers for the data_frame.
 If not provided, assumes a TfsDataFrame was given and tries to use data_frame.headers.
+Writes with empty headers is those are not found either.

 • save_index (str | bool) -- bool or string.
 Default to False.
 If True, saves the index of data_frame to a column identifiable by INDEX&&&.
 If given as string, saves the index of data_frame to a column named by the provided value.